inuritdino/SFennica-Lignum-SSM/README.md

 Requirements:

 1. Matlab, The MathWorks.
 The paper simluations were run in Matlab ver.
 R2014b.
 2. LPFG, simulator for plant growth modeling.
-The simulator is available as a part of L-studio (Windows) or VLab (Unix/Mac) simulations environments.
-Both can be downloaded at <http://algorithmicbotany.org/virtual_laboratory/> along with documentation and detailed installation guides.
+The simulator is available as a part of L-studio (Windows) or VLab (Unix/Mac) simulation environments.
+Both can be downloaded at <http://algorithmicbotany.org/virtual_laboratory/> along with the documentation and detailed installation guides.